oss-slu/SpeechTranscription/guides/userGuide.md

 ## **Audio-Related Functionality**
 ### _The five buttons along the top row all contain audio-related functionality._
-1. **Upload** - This button will allow you to choose a file from your file system to be uploaded as audio, which can later be transcribed to text using speech recognition via the **Transcibe** button.
+1. **Upload** - This button will allow you to choose a file from your file system to be uploaded as audio, which can later be transcribed to text using speech recognition via the **Transrcibe** button.
 2. **Record** - This button will begin recording audio from your computer's default microphone.
 During recording, this button is replaced with a **Stop** button, which will end your recording.
 3. **Play** - This button will play back the currently selected audio file, whether manually uploaded or recorded within the program.
 During playback, this button is replaced with a **Stop** button that allows you to stop playback.
     * Note that we currently recommend for the user to play back audio using their computer's default media player program, as we are still developing functions for pausing, scrubbing, and skipping, and rewinding audio.
 We eventually hope to have the program in a state where this isn't necessary!
 4. **Download** - This button allows the user to download the currently uploaded audio to their file system.
 If you recorded a session within the application, this is what would allow you to download that audio as a .wav file.
-5. **Transcribe** - This button converted the currently selected audio into text using speech recognition, which will be placed in the large box in the center of the application.
+5. **Transcribe** - This button converts the currently selected audio into text using speech recognition, which will be placed in the large box in the center of the application.
     * Note that the quality of recording and the quality of speaking will affect the results of this functionality.
 In some cases, it may be advisable to still manually transcribe the audio.

 ## **Providing Session Information**